Inner Tube Repair

 Patching an Inner Tube Using the VP-1 Vulcanizing Patch Kit

-Glue type patches require the application of a thin layer of self-vulcanizing glue on the tube before the patch is applied.
+Glue type patches such as the VP-1 Vulcanizing Patch Kit require the application of a thin layer of self-vulcanizing glue on the tube before the patch is applied.

 If the tire has been ripped and the casing damaged, it may not hold an inner tube.
-It is possible in some cases to make a temporary repair with a Tire Boot.
+It is possible in some cases to make a temporary repair with a tire boot such as the TB-2.
 A booted tire should not be considered a permanent repair.
 The tire should be replaced as soon as possible.

 - Locate rip in tire.
 Compare rip to size of tire boot.
 Tire boot must completely overlap rip to be effective.